New mobile coronavirus testing unit in north-east town to open - Evening Express

-A new coronavirus mobile testing centre will open in a north-east town tomorrow.
+A new coronavirus mobile testing centre will open in a north-east town on Saturday.

 The mobile unit will be established in Peterhead and will move around the town testing key workers showing symptoms and their family members.